agoldst/elsmd/README.md

 You could simply clone or download this repository for each family of talks (e.g. a course of lectures).
 If you'd rather not proliferate copies of everything here, then you can instead

 1. Place [overlay_filter](overlay_filter) in your `PATH`.
-2. Place [scuro_slides.latex](scuro_slides.latex) and [scuro_talk.latex](scuro_talk.latex) where pandoc looks for templates (by default, `$HOME/.pandoc/templates`).
+2. Place [scuro_slides.latex](scuro_slides.latex) and [beamerarticle.latex](beamerarticle.latex) where pandoc looks for templates (by default, `$HOME/.pandoc/templates`).
 3. Copy over the [Makefile](Makefile) and create a folder `notes` or `scripts` or both to put your markdown in.

 ## System requirements

 - pandoc
+- TeX Live, including xelatex, latexmk, and pdfjam (for speaker notes)
-- xelatex
+- python
 - make
-- python
-- latexmk
-- pdfjam (for speaker notes)

-latexmk and pdfjam are included in TeXLive.

 The pdfjam program is used to create 4-up speaker notes (two slides and two pages of notes on each page).
-One can't use the `pgfpages` program for this because beamer's `\note` is not compatible with `pgfpages` layouts under xelatex. `pgfpages` *is* used to create the handouts (with two slides on the left and blank space on the right, for audiences), since handouts hide `\notes` anyway.
+One can't use the `pgfpages` package for this because beamer's `\note` is not compatible with `pgfpages` layouts under xelatex. `pgfpages` *is* used to create the handouts (with two slides on the left and blank space on the right, for audiences), since handouts hide `\notes` anyway.

 latexmk is used to control xelatex and biber.
 This has the advantage of automating the multiple passes needed for using biblatex citations.
 It has the disadvantage of creating many auxiliary files.
 The Make rules here wipe out all the auxiliary files once the PDF has been created.
-This is a tradeoff, since it means that latexmk can never skip any passes after an initial run).
+This trades reduced clutter for speed, since it means that latexmk can never skip any passes after an initial run.
 It will take several seconds to generate even a small slideshow.
 Modern computing!

 # More detail on the source markdown

-The PDFs are generated from two custom [pandoc templates](http://pandoc.org/README.html#templates), which are included here. [scuro_slides.latex](scuro_slides.latex) is the template for slides, notes, and handouts. [scuro_talk.latex](scuro_talk.latex) is the template for a lecture script.
+The PDFs are generated from two custom [pandoc templates](http://pandoc.org/README.html#templates), which are included here. [scuro_slides.latex](scuro_slides.latex) is the template for slides, notes, and handouts. [beamerarticle.latex](beamerarticle.latex) is the template for a lecture script.
 Both are based on pandoc's default Beamer template.
 My templates allow a few extra YAML metadata variables to be set in the source markdown:

 ## Typeface